Project Nº 1: “Manuscript”

 Styled Markup

-stylesheet, and update your repository with it.
+You will create a style.css stylesheet, and update your repo with it.

 Due Sep.
 26